mtlynch/mtlynch.io/content/posts/stripe-recording-its-customers/index.md

 import { loadStripe } from '@stripe/stripe-js/pure';
 ```

-This causes Stripe to delay loading and executing its code until the app explicitly calls the `loadStripe` function.
+This delays Stripe's library execution until the app explicitly calls the `loadStripe` function.
 If you limit calls to the `loadStripe` function only to pages or components that involve Stripe payments, Stripe will only load on those pages and therefore won't record user behavior on other parts of your site.

 ### Solving problem two: unloading Stripe after payment

 Deferring Stripe's library load is only half the battle.
-Even after you restrict Stripe to load only on pages that involve credit card payments, Stripe will persist in your app and continue sharing the user's browsing data for the rest of their session.
+Even if you load Stripe only at payment time, their JavaScript persists in your app and continues tracking the user's browsing behavior for the rest of their session.
 To prevent this, your app must force Stripe to unload when the customer's payment is complete.

 Stripe unfortunately offers no supported way to unload its library or disable its user monitoring.
 One intrepid developer [created a JavaScript snippet to forcefully unload Stripe](https://github.com/stripe/react-stripe-elements/issues/99#issuecomment-522045812), but it's specific to React and is, by nature, a brittle solution because it depends on undocumented properties of the Stripe library that may change at any time.

 I addressed the issue in my app by forcing an HTTP reload when the user exits my payment page.
-Normally, single page apps.
+In single-page apps, navigation changes don't create new HTTP requests because the app is simply using JavaScript to re-draw parts of the page and update the address bar.
+Normally, this is a benefit because it makes the  single page apps.
 In Vue, there's the [`beforeRouteLeave`](https://router.vuejs.org/guide/advanced/navigation-guards.html#in-component-guards) hook, which the application executes before leaving the page.
 I added a hook that interrupts the routing process and forces the application to make an full HTTP request to the next route:

 ```javascript
 beforeRouteLeave(to) {